River Ryton: Course

 The River Ryton starts to the east of Kiveton Park, next to the Chesterfield Canal, close to the 260 ft contour.
-It is accompanied by the Sheffied to Lincoln Railway line which crosses it three times, before its flow is supplemented by Pudding Dyke, flowing northwards from Thorpe Salvin.
+It is accompanied by the Sheffield to Lincoln Railway line which crosses it three times, before its flow is supplemented by Pudding Dyke, flowing northwards from Thorpe Salvin.
 It passes under the railway again, and under the freight line from Worksop to Doncaster Railport.
 At Lindrick Dale, Anston Brook, flowing in from beyond Anston to the west, joins on the left bank.
-Shortly afterwards, the Brancliffe feeder leaves the river, following an 'S' shaped course to supply water to the Chesterfield Canal near Turner Wood locks.
+Shortly afterwards, the Brancliffe feeder leaves the river, following an S-shaped course to supply water to the Chesterfield Canal near Turner Wood locks.
 A little further east, it crosses under the Sheffield to Lincoln Line again and through a three-arched aqueduct below the Canal, to pass through Shireoaks.
 It then loops around the village of Rhodesia, crossing under the Worksop to Nottingham railway line and the A57 Worksop bypass to arrive on the western edge of Worksop.

 In Worksop, the river was used to power mills for centuries.
 Three water mills were mentioned in a survey carried out in 1636, one near the present junction of Westgate and Newcastle Avenue, one called Priory Mill, and a third called Bracebridge mill.
 All had ceased to operate by 1826, but a new water mill had been constructed further to the west, near to the present junction of Newcastle Avenue and the A57 Worksop bypass.
 It was known as Beard's mill, after its owner Mr. Joseph Beard, and the mill pond was a hive of activity, being used as a skating rink in winter, and for fishing at other times of the year.
 More exotic activity recorded includes demonstrations of the launching of a lifeboat, and the bathing of elephants when travelling circuses visited the town.
 The mill building lasted until 1985, when it was demolished to make way for the Worksop bypass.